ArushiKatta01/aws-cloudformation/readme.md

-Both buckets have versioning enabled, so `aws s3 rm --recursive` is **not** enough to empty them: it only deletes the current version of each object (actually just adding a delete marker on top of a versioned object) — the older versions and delete markers stay behind.
+Both buckets have versioning enabled, so `aws s3 rm --recursive` is **not** enough to empty them: it only deletes the current version of each object (actually just adding a delete marker on top of a versioned object).
 CloudFormation refuses to delete a bucket unless every version and delete marker in it is gone too, so if you only run `s3 rm --recursive` the stack deletion will fail on the bucket resources with a `BucketNotEmpty` error.

-Purge every version using only the AWS CLI (no `jq`, no `python`, and using a local file rather than `/tmp` — on Windows with the native AWS CLI exe, Git Bash's `/tmp` isn't a path it can resolve):
+Purge every version using only the AWS CLI:
 ```bash
 for BUCKET in upload-csv-cf destination-csv-cf; do
   aws s3api list-object-versions --bucket "$BUCKET" --output json \